 Our Gift of Positive Emotions

-Brain research looking at the trait of high sensitivity suggests that those of us with this trait tend to have the potential for stronger positive emotional reactions than people without our trait.
+Brain research looking at the trait of high sensitivity suggests that those of us with this trait often have the potential for stronger positive emotional reactions than people without our trait.
 It also shows that, compared with people without our trait, we might demonstrate an even greater strength of emotional response in our positive emotions than in our negative emotions.1

 It’s like we were designed by God to especially share in His pleasures with Him.
 Could it be?

-Since we have this gift of extra capacity for positive emotion, how wonderful for us when we invest it in enjoying God’s delights with Him.
+If we have this gift of extra capacity for positive emotion, how wonderful for us when we invest it in enjoying God’s delights with Him.
 What affectionate attachment bonds this can build between us and God.

 When we do this, we even nurture our hearts and our bodies.
 “A merry heart doeth good like a medicine…” (Proverbs 17:22).
 What better way for our hearts to be merry than to be merrily drinking from the river of God’s pleasures, and reflecting back at Him a measure of His own enjoyments.